glekner/il-bank-mcp/README.md

 - `analyze_merchant_spending` - Spot unusual spending patterns
 - `refresh_all_data` - Update from all connected accounts
 - `get_scrape_status` - Check when data was last updated

-### What questions can I ask?

-Here are some questions to get insights from your financial data:

-- "Analyze spending patterns of Wolt"
-- "Show me all subscriptions I'm paying for and their total monthly cost"
-- "Show me all transactions over ₪1,000 in the last 30 days with their categories"
-- "How much did I spend on groceries last month?"
-- "Compare my spending this month vs last month"

 ### FAQ from IL Bank MCP